ssd2192/Web-Page-to-Txt-file-JSP-Servlet-java/README.md

 # Web page to txt file using JSP Servlet
-This is a basic example how to store data entered in a web page and save in a txt file using JSP Servlet
+JSP Servlet example of how to store data entered in a web page and save in a txt file using JSP Servlet
 ## Prerequisites
 JDK and Netbeans IDE